Facing possible extinction, Pound makes an effort to save itself

-POUND, Va. - Leaders in the Town of Pound are working to ensure their town has a future past 2023.
+POUND, Va. — Leaders in the Town of Pound are working to ensure their town has a future after 2023.

 With three newly appointed members rounding out the Town Council, Pound’s governing body convened for more than two hours Tuesday as officials in the Wise County municipality moved forward with an attempt to revive the small town near the Kentucky state line.

-The locality of less than 1,000 people is on the verge of losing its charter, unless the council proves to Virginia state legislators it can govern efficiently.
+The locality of fewer than 1,000 people is on the verge of losing its charter, unless the council proves to Virginia state legislators it can govern efficiently.

 Earlier this month, House Bill 904 — state legislation to repeal Pound’s charter effective Nov.
 1, 2023 — passed Virginia’s General Assembly after it was filed in January by House Majority Leader Terry Kilgore of Gate City.